-Once you have attained or designed a trading strategy, acquiring a very good understanding of money management in your trading will become extremely important in determining just how successful you become as a trader.
+Next to learning or designed a profitable trading strategy, acquiring a very good understanding of money management in your trading is the most important factor in determining just how successful you become as a trader.
 But what is money management?

 Money management is an asset protection tool that involves calculating just how much you should wisely risk per trade.
-In fact, experts typically suggest that learning to apply well-tested money management techniques is more vital to trading success than developing your trading strategy.
+Many experts suggest that learning to apply well-tested money management techniques is more vital to trading success than developing your trading strategy.

 Your top priority as a trader is to always protect your equity, because without it, you will not be able to play the Forex game (or any other market) any further – unless you constantly replenish your account balance.
 This should be avoided at all cost, which is why you should learn how to apply the concepts of money management effectively in your own trading.